Mint, Consume, and Transfer Assets

 After consuming the notes, Alice has tokens in her wallet.
 Now, she wants to send tokens to her friends.
 She has two options: create a separate transaction for each transfer or batch multiple notes in a single transaction.

-The standard asset transfer note on Miden is the P2ID note (Pay to Id).
-There is also the P2IDR (Pay to Id Reclaimable) variant which allows the creator of the note to reclaim the note after a certain block height.
+The standard asset transfer note on Miden is the P2ID note (Pay-to-Id).
+There is also the P2IDE (Pay-to-Id Extended) variant which allows for both timelocking the note (target can only spend the note after a certain block height) and for the note to be reclaimable (the creator of the note can reclaim the note after a certain block height).

 const bobAccountId = "0x599a54603f0cf9000000ed7a11e379";